 Human resource management practices lead to improve company performance through the impact on the capabilities of the company's resources including human resources.
-Clark and Colins (2003) argue that the practice of HRM is able to build a specific network that can be used to manage and improve the capabilities that exist in the company, which in turn, can have an impact on organizational performance.
+The practice of HRM is able to build a specific network that can be used to manage and improve the capabilities that exist in the company, which in turn, can have an impact on organizational performance.
 These capabilities are not merely available at the individual level, but also at the network and organizational level.
 In conclusion, Intellectual capabilities include human capital at individual level, social capital at networks level, and organizational capital at organization level.